-As from 2002, the Brazilian authorities have granted River Plate exclusive entry permits to fish in various Indian reserves and government reserves, in a reciprocal arrangement for its humanitarian and financial commitments.
+From 2002, the Brazilian authorities have granted River Plate exclusive entry permits to Peacock Bass fishing Brazil in various Indian reserves and government reserves in a reciprocal arrangement for humanitarian and financial commitments.
 This arrangement means that you will not have to share the fishery with any other outfitting companies.
-Thanks to these permits our guests don’t waste time in marginal overfished waters, due to the high fishing pressure from commercial, survival and sport-fishing as it happens with river areas which are open to the public.
+Thanks to these permits, our guests don’t waste time in marginal overfished waters due to the high fishing pressure from commercial, survival and sport-fishing as it happens with river areas that are open to the public.

 Our unique mobility allows us to fish in areas above natural barriers: shallow waters, sandbars and rapids, which prevent the passage of sportfishing yachts and commercial fishing boats.
-Travel times to fish each day are of an average of 10-20 minutes.
+Travel times to fish each day are an average of 10-20 minutes.

 Marmelos (Jun – Aug)

 Matupiri and upper Igapo Açu (Sep – Oct)